NextCenturyCorporation/MCS/README.md

 ### Virtual Environments

-Python Virtual Environments are recommend when using the MCS package.
+Python virtual environments are recommend when using the MCS package.
 All steps presume the activation of the virtual environment as shown below.

 ```
 python3.6 -m venv --prompt mcs venv
 source venv/bin/activate
+python -m pip install --upgrade pip setuptools wheel
 ```

+### Install MCS

+With the activated virtual environment, install the MCS package from the git url.
+MCS has a dependency on an ai2thor fork and will take a while to install.
+Please be patient.

 ```
 python -m pip install git+https://github.com/NextCenturyCorporation/MCS@latest